DFHack/dfhack/README.rst

 tweak
 -----
-Contains various tweaks for minor bugs (currently just one).
+Contains various tweaks for minor bugs.

-Options:
+One-shot subcommands:

 :clear-missing:  Remove the missing status from the selected unit.
                  This allows engraving slabs for ghostly, but not yet